Lincoln MKS sedan scores poorly in safety group's crash test

-DETROIT (Reuters) - Ford Motor Co’s (F.N) Lincoln MKS large luxury sedan received a “poor” rating in an influential U.S. safety group’s crash test.
+DETROIT, Oct 2 (Reuters) - Ford Motor Co’s Lincoln MKS large luxury sedan received a “poor” rating in an influential U.S. safety group’s crash test.

 The driver space in the 2015 MKS was severely limited after the small overlap crash test and the steering column moved 5 inches inward and 6 inches to the right, according to the Insurance Institute for Highway Safety (IIHS), which introduced the test in 2012.
 The poor rating applies to the 2009 through 2015 MKS models.